luyadev/luya/docs/guide/concept-depandsync.md

 + Git repository (we use GitHub, BitBucket or others are working too).
 + Server with SSH access (Prod environment).
-+ ssh keys so you can fetch the data from the production server.
++ SSH keys so you can fetch the data from the production server.
 There is a good tutorial on setting up the keys [here](https://help.github.com/en/enterprise/2.16/user/articles/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent)
-+ A local development machine with LAMP or WAMP stack.
++ A local development machine with LAMP, MAMP or WAMP stack.

 This process never syncs data **from the local environment to the production server**, only the **opposite way**!